freeParallel/hone/docs/API.md

 ```

 Notes
 - Default poll window is today..+7 days (UTC).
-Can be extended later via UI.
+Kept in the DB for compatibility.
+The current client UI ignores start_date/end_date and uses a rolling week navigation with the grid as the source of truth.
+- Times are stored in UTC and rendered in the user's local time on the client.
+The calendar includes a current-time indicator and an inner scrollable area (8h by default) to navigate 24 hours.

 ---